miahcaine/nsmFinalProject/README.md

   - Leaflet.css is a library
   - Style.css is our own code
 2. JS folder holds the javascript code, including code from outside libraries and our own code
-  - Libraries (everything in this file is a library)
+  - Libraries (everything in this folder is a library)
     - jquery.min.js
     - fullpage.js
     - leafelet.js